Choose Well this Bank HolidayMay 23, 2019

-With the Bank Holiday weekend upon us, it's likely many of you will be out and about enjoying Devon and everything it has to offer.
-This year, the Early May Bank Holiday falls on Monday 6 May 2019.
+With the Spring Bank Holiday weekend upon us, it's likely many of you will be out and about enjoying Devon and everything it has to offer.
+This year, the Spring Bank Holiday falls on Monday 27 May 2019.
 We have gathered some top tips from our local clinicians should you or your loved ones need medical advice this weekend.

 Pharmacies can ease people's pain this weekend